mattmakai/fullstackpython.com/source/content/pages/05-data/02-databases.markdown

 useful way.
 For example, Google stores data about roads and provides directions to get from one location to another by driving through the [Maps](https://www.google.com/maps/) application.
-Driving directions are possible because the data is stored in a structured way.
+Driving directions are possible because the data is stored in a structured format.

 Databases make structured storage reliable and fast.
 They also give you a mental framework for how the data should be saved and retrieved instead of